maxgio92/notes/content/notes/vxlan-static-tunnels.md

 ip address add vxlan0 172.16.0.2/24
 ```

-Test the connection, by pinging the remote VTEP XVLAN IP:
+Assuming that the remote VTEP has configured a VXLAN IP 172.16.0.1, you can test the connection, by pinging the remote VTEP XVLAN IP:

 ```shell
 ping 172.16.0.1